 that are about 1 mm. in length, reniform and somewhat flattened in

 shape, and smooth along their outer surfaces.
 Attached to each seed,

 a spongy food appendage (elaisome).
 The root system is fibrous and

 rhizomatous.
-Vegetative offsets often develop from the rhizomes,
+Clonal offsets often develop from the rhizomes,

 forming small colonies of plants.

 partial sun to light shade, moist to dry-mesic conditions, and soil